-Sally Bowles as played by Liza Minnelli in Cabaret was created by Christopher Isherwood in homage to Jean Ross, an acquaintance of the author when he lived in Berlin during the early 1930s.
+Sally Bowles as played by Liza Minnelli in Cabaret was created by Christopher Isherwood in homage to Jean Ross, an acquaintance of the author when he lived in Berlin during the 1930s.

 The Citizen Charles Foster Kane is based on the controversial publisher William Randolph Hearst as Orson Welles reluctantly admitted.

 Tom Hanks' hero in The Terminal is the real story of Iranian refugee Mehran Karimi Nasseri, who lost his paper at Charles De Gaulle in Paris and lived at the airport for 8 years.

 Dorian Gray aka the poet John Gray was believed to be Oscar Wilde's lover, sent by the author to immortality.